beckkramer/puppeteer-traverse/README.md

 ## Example: Take a screenshot per route

+This example presumes you have Yarn installed, as the project uses it locally.

 Inside the `/examples` folder of this project, you'll find configuration, overrides, and a function that will take a screenshot per route.
-You can take the example for a spin by cloning the repo, running `npm i` to install dependencies, and then and running `npm run example`.
+You can take the example for a spin by cloning the repo, running `yarn` to install dependencies, and then and running `yarn example`.